As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Do You Know That A Rock Has Gold In It?

 You can scratch a rock against a piece of unglazed ceramic like the back of a kitchen tile to see if it has gold.
 Genuine gold leaves a gold streak, while fool’s gold leaves a greenish-black one.

 Gold isn’t attracted by a magnet, while fool’s gold is because it has a high iron content.
 If you put a rare earth magnet next to the rock and nothing happens, chances are it contains gold.

 Also, close inspection of the rock with a jeweler’s loupe will show a distinct yellow color and non-crystalline structure in the case of genuine gold.
 Iron pyrite or fool’s gold has a pronounced crystalline structure.

-TIP: Natural pyrite is usually known as fool’s gold but even pyrite fakes can be sometimes spotted.
+TIP: Natural pyrite is usually known as fool’s gold, but even pyrite fakes can sometimes be spotted.
 Check out the main differences between real and fake pyrite in the article below:

 Real vs. Fake Pyrite: Focus on These 7 Differences